cyberbotics/webots-doc/reference/supervisor.md

 **Description**

-The `wb_supervisor_field_insert_mf_*()` functions insert a value to a specified multiple `field` (MF).
+The `wb_supervisor_field_insert_mf_*()` functions insert an item to a specified multiple `field` (MF).
-The type of the field has to match with the name of the function used, otherwise the value of the field remains unchanged (and a warning message is displayed).
+The type of the field has to match with the name of the function used, otherwise the field remains unchanged (and a warning message is displayed).
-The `index` parameter defines the position in the MF field where the new node will be inserted.
+The `index` parameter defines the position in the MF field where the new item will be inserted.
 It can be positive or negative.
 Here are a few examples for the `index` parameter:

 - 0: insert at the beginning of the field.